-Unfortunately, the tenants didn’t live up to their responsibilities in all of this.
-They wanted much more than their fair share.
-At harvest time, when the landowner sent his servants to retrieve his share of the grapes, two were beaten and one was killed.
+Unfortunately, the tenants didn’t live up to their agreement and they wanted far more than their fair share.
+At harvest time, when the landowner sent his servants to retrieve his share of the grapes, two of them were beaten and one was killed.
 What should have been a simple settling of accounts developed into an ugly scenario.
 When the landowner sent a second cohort to gather what was his, they were met with violence as well.
-Completely shocked by this outrage, the landowner sent his son to settle the matter.
-He was convinced that the tenants would respect his son and hand over what was due.
-Unfortunately for the landowner and his son, the tenants viewed the young man as an obstacle.
-Those tenants killed the man’s son to secure his inheritance for themselves.
+Completely shocked by all of this, the landowner sent his son to settle the matter.
+He was certain that the tenants would respect his family member and hand over what was due.
+Sadly, the tenants viewed the young man as an obstacle.
+Those tenants killed the man’s son hoping to secure even more of the landowner’s riches for themselves.

-I would never have predicted this end to Jesus’ parable.
-The landowner had behaved appropriately in everything.
-He was a good businessperson who paid his employees well.
-When things went completely wrong and he lost his own son, what more was there to do?
-Jesus posed this very question to his followers who responded, “…He will put those wretched men to a wretched death and lease his vineyard to other tenants who will give him the produce at the proper times.”
-Though I see what those present were getting at, I can’t let go of the reality that nothing will bring back the landowner’s son.
+Honestly, I would never have predicted this end to Jesus’ parable.
+The landowner had behaved appropriately in every way.
+He was a good businessperson who paid his employees justly.
+When things went completely wrong and he lost his own son, what was he to do?
+When Jesus posed this very question to his followers, they responded, “He will put those wretched men to a wretched death and lease his vineyard to other tenants who will give him the produce at the proper times.”
+Though I understand what Jesus’ followers were getting at, I can’t let go of the reality that nothing would bring back the landowner’s son.
 If I’d been in the landowner’s shoes, I would have been able to do nothing more than to weep over the senseless loss of my child until my tears ran out.
-Neither future tenants nor bountiful harvests nor successful business deals of any sort would fill the emptiness within me.
-The families of those lost in that Las Vegas shooting likely share these sentiments.
+Neither future tenants nor bountiful harvests nor successful business deals of any sort would have filled the emptiness within me.
+The families of those lost in recent wildfires, to COVID-19 and to senseless violence in every form likely share these sentiments.

-©2017 Mary Penich-All Rights Reserved
+©2020 Mary Penich-All Rights Reserved